ART AID × Collins Place: A Year of Creative Transformation.

 Tommy Day III: YARKEEN — A Retrospective

 Next, we welcomed emerging Yorta Yorta artist Tommy Day III (Jirri Jirri) for a retrospective titled YARKEEN.
-Tommy’s residency marked a significant moment in the precinct, with his dynamic visual language applied across large-scale surfaces and architectural features.
+Tommy's residency marked a significant moment in the precinct, with his dynamic visual language applied across large-scale surfaces and architectural features.
 His exhibition brought together years of practice, creating a meaningful cultural anchor within the tenancy.
-Custom installations, floor graphics and public-facing vinyl artworks created a spatial experience that surrounded visitors with his contemporary expressions of Country and identity.

 Sahil Roy: Tapestry

-The program concluded with Sahil Roy, whose residency culminated in Tapestry, an immersive exhibition that merged precision with energetic, gestural abstraction.
+The program concluded with Sahil Roy, whose residency culminated in Tapestry — an immersive exhibition that merged precision with energetic, gestural abstraction.
 Sahil painted live in the tenancy throughout his residency, turning the space into a studio-theatre hybrid.
 The final exhibition celebrated this process, presenting a body of work that was both technically rigorous and shaped by the evolving environment of the residency itself.

 Across all three residencies, ART AID worked closely with each artist to produce exhibitions, manage installations, transform the tenancy, and lead the design and creation of the precinct-wide artworks.
 This collaboration allowed Collins Place to shift beyond a commercial setting and into a year-long cultural platform — one that welcomed workers, visitors and passersby into new encounters with contemporary art.